Shenali2001/FinalYearProject-Backend-SamrtHire/README.md

-# FinalYearProject-Backend-SamrtHire
-SmartHire : AI-Powered Virtual Interviewer.
+#FinalYearProject-Backend-SmartHire : AI-Powered Virtual Interviewer.
 -------------------------------------------------------------

 This repository contains the backend code for the Final Year Project: SmartHire.